pachterlab/kb_docs/docs/source/sc/pseudoalignment.rst

 The sample ID is in the first column.
 Multiple rows can be provided for the same sample ID (e.g., if the FASTQ files are divided across multiple lanes).
 The third column can be omitted if only one FASTQ file is specified by the technology.

-The output directory will contain two files: matrix.cells, which lists the sample IDs, and matrix.sample.barcodes, which contains the 16 bp sample-specific pseudobarcodes.
+The output directory will contain two files: *matrix.cells*, which lists the sample IDs, and *matrix.sample.barcodes*, which contains the 16 bp sample-specific pseudobarcodes.
 These pseudobarcodes are not actual read barcodes but are generated to differentiate samples.
-Each line in matrix.cells corresponds to the same line in matrix.sample.barcodes.
-The pseudobarcodes appear in the cells_x_genes.barcodes.prefix.txt file within the counts_unfiltered directory, corresponding to the rows of the cell-by-gene matrix.
+Each line in `matrix.cells` corresponds to the same line in `matrix.sample.barcodes`.
+The pseudobarcodes appear in the `cells_x_genes.barcodes.prefix.txt` file within the `counts_unfiltered` directory, corresponding to the rows of the cell-by-gene matrix.

 .. note::

    **To align single-cell RNA-seq data against a protein or amino acid reference, see:**
-   `Translated Pseudoalignment </../translated/pseudoalignment>`_
+   `Translated Pseudoalignment </../translated/pseudoalignment>`_.